 At the apparition of March 2, Bernadette was instructed by Our Lady to “tell the priests that people should come here in procession and that a chapel should be built on the site.”
 On the Feast of the Annunciation, March 25, the Blessed Virgin told Bernadette in the dialect of Lourdes, “I am the Immaculate Conception.”
 This dogma had been defined by Pope Pius IX just a few years earlier on December 8, 1854.

 The Basilica at Lourdes was consecrated in 1876 and the faithful, countless in number, flock in pious pilgrimage to the holy grotto.
 It is there that their faith and devotion are aroused and they recommit themselves to conform their lives to the Christian message.
 There, as well, miraculous favors are granted and healings, both physical and spiritual, have taken place.

-Mazzolini Artcraft offers a wide range of statues and other artworks depicting Mary, including the Assumption and the Fatima apparitions.
+Mazzolini Artcraft offers a wide range of custom religious statues and other artworks depicting Mary, including the Assumption and the Fatima apparitions.
 For more information, contact John Mazzolini at 888-437-4499 or [email protected].